RamunasSavanevskis/castep-docs-clone/docs/tutorials/Bonding_and_Charge/Hirshfeld.md

 Whereas in the [Mulliken population analysis tutorial](mulliken_population.md) we performed population analysis using the [Mulliken algorithm](../../documentation/Groundstate/population_analysis.md#mulliken-population-analysis) (which is done by default), we will now use the [Hirshfeld algorithm](../../documentation/Groundstate/population_analysis.md#the-hirshfeld-partitioning-scheme) to get more and different results.

+!!! note

+    It is recommended you go through the [previous (Mulliken) tutorial](mulliken_population.md) as the steps are very similar

+## Running the code